jadlao/codingphase-blog/post/josef-adlao-interview.md

 ### Where do you learn new skills?

-Mostly Codingphase, some courses on Udemy, and online tutorials.
+Mostly Codingphase, some courses on Udemy, Freecodecamp and online tutorials.

 ### What do you love the most about programming?